DHTMLX/docs-suite/docs/calendar/api/calendar_date_config.md

 # date

-@short: defines the date that will be opened when the calendar is created
+@short: Optional.
+Defines the date that will be opened when the calendar is created

 @signature: {'date?: Date | string;'}